Al-Faluja: Ottoman era

 In 1596, during the Ottoman era, Al-Faluja was under the administration of the nahiya of Gaza, part of the Sanjak of Gaza, with a population of 75 Muslim households, an estimated 413 persons.
 The villagers paid a fixed tax rate of 25% on wheat, barley, sesame, fruits, vineyards, beehives, goats, and water buffalo; a total of 5,170 akçe.
 Half of the revenue went to a waqf.

 In 1838, Robinson noted el Falujy as a Muslim village in the Gaza district, though he did not visit it.

 In 1863 Victor Guérin found six hundred inhabitants in the village.
 He also noticed near a well, two ancient columns of gray-white marble, and next to a wali, a third similar but rather destroyed.
 An Ottoman village list from about 1870 found that Faluja had a population of 670, in 230 houses, though the population count only included men.

 In 1883, the Palestine Exploration Fund's Survey of Western Palestine described al-Faluja as surrounded on three sides by a wadi.
 It had two wells and a pool to the east, a small garden patch to the west, and the village houses were built from adobe bricks.

+Faluja was one of the production centers of the gray-black ceramic tradition known as Grey Gaza Ware.